Call List

 The system builds this list automatically each time you open a route’s day view.
 It finds customers who:

-• Have a history of house call visits
+- Have a history of house call visits on their record

 This page explains every rule the system uses to decide who appears on the call list, how filters change the results, and why a customer might be missing or greyed out.